JahirPendhari09/take-home-test/README.md

 Axios is a promise-based HTTP client for making asynchronous requests in JavaScript.
 It simplifies data fetching and handling HTTP responses, making it a reliable choice for API interactions in React applications.

+### 4. Jest Testing

+Jest is a popular JavaScript testing framework developed by Facebook.
+It's commonly used for testing JavaScript code, including React applications.
+Jest provides a simple and efficient way to write tests for your code, with features like automatic mocking, snapshot testing, and parallel test execution.

+### 5. Node.js

+Node.js is commonly used for building server-side applications, APIs (Application Programming Interfaces), and various other types of software.
+Its event-driven, non-blocking I/O model makes it efficient and suitable for building scalable and high-performance applications.

+### 6. Express

+Express.js, commonly referred to as Express, is a minimal and flexible Node.js web application framework that provides a robust set of features for building web and mobile applications.
+It is designed to make the process of building web servers and APIs in Node.js easier and more efficient

+### 7. MongoDB

+MongoDB is a popular open-source NoSQL database management system that stores data in a flexible, JSON-like format known as BSON (Binary JSON).
+It is designed to handle large volumes of data and provides high performance, scalability, and flexibility for modern applications.

 ## Deployment